mv-2112/canonical-openstack-docs/tutorial/get-familiar-with-openstack.rst

    **Duration:** 3 minutes

 In addition to the OpenStack dashboard, users can also use the `OpenStack client <https://docs.openstack.org/python-openstackclient/latest/>`_ to interact with the cloud.
-While the dashboard helps to visualise the environment and all the resources being used, the client provides a command line interface which is especially useful when performing bulk operations or automating administrative tasks.
+While the dashboard helps to visualize the environment and all the resources being used, the client provides a command line interface which is especially useful when performing bulk operations or automating administrative tasks.

 To interact with the cloud through the OpenStack client, first, set necessary environmental variables: